trilobiet/doabapi/README.md

 ### 2: PRISM data as inline loaded HTML

 Inline loaded HTML directly shows the requested PRISM data in the web page, without the need for any user action.
 Inline loaded HTML changes the page layout by inserting extra content.
-Already at the sites' level available CSS styling will be applied to the inserted PRISM content as well.
-Two extra style sheets can be included to control layout and typeface of the inserted data, which you can choose to override with your own styles, or leave out entirely.
+Already at the site level available CSS styling will be applied to the inserted PRISM content as well.
+Two extra CSS style sheets can be included to control layout and typeface of the inserted data, which you can choose to override with your own styles, or leave out entirely.

 <p align="center">
   <img width="500" height="auto" alt="PRISM widget in an iframe"